jcfr/qt-easy-build/README.md

 # Frequently Asked Questions

-**Why windows build stop with "The underlying connection was closed: An unexpected error occurred on a receive." ?**
+**Why does the windows build stop with "The underlying connection was closed: An unexpected error occurred on a receive." ?**

 As explained [here](https://github.com/chocolatey/choco/wiki/Installation#installing-with-restricted-tls), this most likely happens because the build script is attempting to download from a server that needs to use TLS 1.1 or TLS 1.2 (has restricted the use of TLS 1.0 and SSL v3).